christrotter/whisper-automation/README.md

 - ~~worker can't talk to sqs~~ docker-compose networking was wonky, using links now
 - ~~worker not putting files into output dir~~ i needed to add docker-compose volumes to the paths
 - ~~build.sh always destroys localstack~~ had some fun with bash functions
+- ~~worker build times are long~~ created a whisper_init script to pull the model into a stored cache
+  - ~~The worker build takes a long time (~5m) due to having to download the language model on each RUN python main.py, if not already cached todo: can we cache that?~~
 - sqs queue contents are a black box; no way to know what messages are in the queue, and what messages are locked for processing
+  - need a 'sqs queue contents monitor' that doesn't actually pull messages...
+  - suspect you can get metrics for this in real SQS/CloudWatch (msgs in queue, msgs w. lock)
 - workers pulling same message : leaving this for now, only going to run one worker...this can be a future fix
   - it mostly works, had to un-async the 'act on the message' functions - the transcribe was blocking, but the message pull was not.
   - for some reason duplicates are happening;